 As I always remind you about the guitar amp and settings that we used in this series of videos, the settings were identical.
 But if you listen to it carefully, you will hear very distant, weak and unresponsive sounds coming out of this instrument.

 Many people commented on this video as I didn’t know how to tune up a guitar.
-I find it really funny actually, as I managed to tune hundreds of guitars, recorded videos of them (almost takes an hour per guitar), edited them, uploaded them.
-But I failed on this guitar and forgot to tune it up?
+I find it really funny actually, as I managed to tune hundreds of guitars, recorded videos of them (almost takes an hour per guitar), edited them, and uploaded them.
+But I failed on this guitar and forgot to tune it up.

 People should understand that the craftsmanship of the frets makes the most difference in terms of sound and playability.
 Those frets are so big that when you use the same pressure that you have used for a decade, it goes out of tune momentarily.

 Because even the same pressure you apply causes local intonation issues and this is not about me not knowing how to adjust to jumbo-fretted guitars.

 Especially, when you play more than one note at the same time such as intervals or chords, the sound will tremble!
-This also happened to me with Stagg S250 electric guitar that you should avoid at all times!
+This also happened to me with Stagg S250 electric guitar you should avoid at all times!

 I hope this article helps you with avoiding this instrument as it would be a waste of your hard-earned money.
 Thanks for visiting my blog and supporting me so far!
-I will hopefully see you in the next review!
+I will hopefully see you in the next review here!